 What Type of ARM Are We Talking About?

-The big question is what type of ARM are we talking about?
+The big question is what type of adjustable-rate mortgage are we dealing with?

-The above examples would be fixed for the first five and seven years, respectively, before becoming annually adjustable.
-They’re known as hybrid ARMs.
+The above examples are fixed for the first five and seven years, respectively, before becoming annually adjustable.
+They’re known as hybrid ARMs for that reason.

 ARMs Go Up and Down

-So an ARM you obtain today will probably adjust higher at its first reset, meaning your monthly mortgage payment will go up.
+So an ARM you obtain today will most likely adjust higher upon its first reset, meaning your monthly mortgage payment will go up.
 So if you can’t handle the higher mortgage payment, you may want to stick with the 30-year fixed, even if it’s higher today.

 But will you stay in the home for 5-7 years, or will you move.
 And will you refinance before that time?
-If there’s a good chance you will, an ARM could make more sense than a 30-year fixed mortgage.
+If there’s a good chance you will, an ARM could make more sense than a fixed-rate mortgage.

 If we’re talking about a short-term ARM, such as a 1-month or 1-year ARM, it better save you money early on.
 At the moment, mortgage indexes tied to ARMs are so low that your first rate adjustment should result in a lower rate, assuming there isn’t a floor on the rate.

-For example, many of these ARMs are tied to Libor, which is currently around 0.25%.
-If the margin is 2.25, your mortgage rate would drop to around 2.50%, assuming the caps allowed for it.
+For example, many of these ARMs are tied to the LIBOR, which is currently around 0.25%.
+If the margin is 2.25, your mortgage rate would drop to around 2.50%, assuming the caps/floor allowed for it.